spsforks/SCons-scons-wiki/DoxygenBuilder.md

 # Doxygen Builder

 The Doxygen builder will generate doxygen docs, given a Doxyfile.
 It will scan the Doxyfile and determine what directories will be created and what sources are used to generate the docs.
 This frees you up from writing special code to manage clean up and regeneration of the docs.

 N.B.
-It seems there was a bug in scons versions before 0.97.0d20070918 which prevented dependencies from working for this builder.
+It seems there was a bug in scons versions before `0.97.0d20070918` which prevented dependencies from working for this builder.
 See [this email](http://scons.tigris.org/servlets/ReadMsg?list=users&msgNo=12255) to the mailing list for details.

-Russel Winder has started a <del>Bazaar branch on Launchpad</del> to try and acrete all the work found on and from this page into a single good tool.
+Russel Winder has started a Bazaar branch on Launchpad to try and acrete all the work found on and from this page into a single good tool.
 You may want to use this version rather than trying to replicate the various changes needed to reconcile all the variations reported on this page.
 If you find any errors or improvements please contribute them back via a pull request rather than posting code to this page.
 Thanks.

 The above now appears to have moved to a Mercurial branch on Bitbucket: [https://bitbucket.org/russel/scons_doxygen](https://bitbucket.org/russel/scons_doxygen).

-**Please use the <del>Bazaar</del> Mercurial branch above and not any of the codes below, which are left here just to preserve the historical record.**
+**Please use the Bazaar Mercurial branch above and not any of the codes below, which are left here just to preserve the historical record.**

 ## Usage